 This is where things go ultra-bad for Grown American Superfood.
 The pricing of this product ranges from $80-ish on Amazon, to $99 on their website.
 That’s for a one month supply.
 If you take the high price, that’s $3 per 8 gram serving.
-That’s incredibly terrible value.
-Additionally, they’ve been accused of luring people in via a free trial and billing them $100’s of dollars a month, so proceed with caution on their website.
+That’s not really great value.
+Additionally, they’ve been accused of luring people in via a free trial so proceed with caution on their website.

 For the record, Total Living Drink Greens is a full meal replacement for the same, or less than this product.
 That’s just something to consider for perspective purposes.

 - Vital greens and grasses

 - Doesn’t taste great